hove-io/libosmpbfreader/README.rst

 You must be very careful about the memory consumption if you plan to keep the nodes and ways on large files.
 Roughly count on 1Gb memory usage for an 100Mb .osm.pbf file.
-If you want to parse large files (like a whole continent or the planet), consider storing them on disk, for example using http://fallabs.com/kyotocabinet/
+If you want to parse large files (like a whole continent or the planet), consider storing them on disk, e.g. using http://fallabs.com/kyotocabinet/

+Future work